 Most private health insurance policies with dental cover will pay a benefit for a custom-fitted sports mouthguard with little to no out-of-pocket expense to members.
 It’s best to contact your health insurer directly to check your policy entitlements.

 The cost of a smile makeover varies greatly depending on the types of treatments in your plan and the cost of materials used.
-Smile makeover treatments may range from $799 to $20,000.
+Smile makeover treatments costs vary and may start from $410.
 Book an appointment with one of our experienced dentists at EVP Dental for a smile makeover assessment and accurate costing.

 There are many ways a dentist can change your smile with many treatments improving your oral health and aesthetic appearance.

 For crooked, crowded, gapped or protruding teeth, a dentist may recommend orthodontic treatment such as braces or clear aligners.
 Teeth whitening treatment can help restore the whiteness in your smile, while veneers can address both those issues together by mimicking the appearance of straighter, whiter teeth.

 For a severely decayed or cracked tooth, a dentist may recommend a crown or bridge and for patients with poor oral hygiene, a dentist can show you the correct brushing and flossing techniques to maintain better oral health and a healthier-looking smile at home.

 Whatever your oral health needs and cosmetic dental goals are, we recommend booking a consultation with your dentist.
 They will assess your suitability for treatment and prepare a plan that suits your needs and budget.